Fast read

 Suppose you have had a solar system installed on your home by an accredited solar installer using accredited solar equipment, including solar panels and an inverter.
 In that case, you should automatically be eligible for a feed-in tariff via your energy retailer.

 Generally, everyone connected to the grid with a residential system and producing excess renewable energy should be able to participate in a feed-in tariff scheme.
-However, large commercial systems sometimes face a situation where the local grid can’t handle excess export.
+However, large commercial systems sometimes face a situation where the local grid can’t handle excess exports.
 In these cases, they end up limiting and wasting the exported electricity, which is unfortunate.

 Is a feed-in tariff right for me?